Application Deadline: January 31, 2023

 2. Eligible research projects may include studies on Illinois native plants and communities (including those that are threatened or endangered), such as life history, reproductive biology, demography, genetics, comparative site inventories, community ecology, ecological interactions, and threat impacts.

 3. Laboratory projects involving native plants are eligible.

 4. Projects focused on research relating to education about or restoration of native plants and plant communities, including the effects of management practices, will be considered.
-However INPS funds cannot be used for restoration projects, including seeds, plants, or plants, seeds, supplies or equipment, unless as an essential part of a research project).
+However INPS funds cannot be used for restoration projects, including seeds, plants, supplies or equipment, unless as an essential part of a research project).

-5. Projects are limited to one-year; multiple year projects will not be funded.
+5. Projects are limited to one year; multiple year projects will not be funded.

 Literature references or other reliable evidence must be included to demonstrate justification or need for the research project.